m-horsch/m-horsch.github.io/_solver/DIST.md

 <style>
 table
 {
-    max-width: 0px;
+    max-width: 350px;
     margin-left:auto;
     margin-right:auto;
 }
 </style>

+Revised: 2026-08-06

 ### Abstract
 This article describes the application of a distance table (DIST) to solve Toroidal puzzles of size 3x3 and smaller.
 The table stores the actual distance between a specific goal state, and every other possible Toroidal state.
 The tables are relatively small, and can easily fit into main memory for most modern personal computing devices.
-A simple greedy search algorithm using this table can solve randomly scrambled 3x3 Toroidal puzzles with an average time of about 0.5 milliseconds.
+A simple greedy search algorithm using this table can solve randomly scrambled 3x3 Toroidal puzzles with an average time of about 0.2 milliseconds.
 As with the look-up table variant (LUT), this technique is limited in application, as the size of such tables for Toroidals larger than 3x3 is prohibitively large.

 ### Details
 In the previous article, I showed how we could [map the Toroidal state space](LUT.html) by constructing a look-up table (LUT).
 In that article, the table stored the state of the Toroidal as a string of digits, along with the move that transitions to a better state, and then the better state itself.
 The first few lines looked like this: